 - A source for loans at favorable rates or collateral for third party loans

-- Access to policy cash* (through loans or withdrawals) to help insured individuals reach their goals and dreams, such as:
+- Access to policy cash value** (through loans or withdrawals) to help insured individuals reach their goals and dreams, such as:

 - Funding college educations